Nothing says Fall like a warm, sweet and buttery apple crisp!

 Finely grated zest of 1 orange

-Accompaniment: Vanilla Ice Cream
+Accompaniment: Vanilla Ice Cream and caramel sauce

 2) Preheat oven to 375 degrees F.